bjornbytes/lovr.org/docs/WebVR.md

 LÖVR is able to run in the browser using WebVR.
 This guide explains some of the differences between running LÖVR on the desktop and running in the browser, and how to get up and running.

-First, you'll need to make sure your browser supports WebVR.
+First, you'll need to make sure your browser supports WebVR and WebAssembly.
 Visit [webvr.info](http://webvr.info) to find a browser that works with your headset.

 Next, you'll need a LÖVR project.
 The <a data-key="Getting_Started">Getting Started</a> guide teaches you how to make a simple project with a spinning cube in it.